 After I graduated from Oregon State and suffered the loss of a dear friend, someone mentioned I should head to a ski town.
 I loaded up my yellow Volvo wagon and moved to Ketchum, Idaho for the summer.
 For eight years I explored mountains (by boots, bikes, and skis), the local community library, and a ton of occupations.
 I met many interesting, wonderful people, read classics no one had told me about, and fervently debated what was meant by “a real job.”
 I also scraped enough money to fly across the Atlantic Ocean every so often.

 Years ago when I heard of a creative escape in the San Juan Islands where I might find peace and quiet after yet another busy school year I jumped at the chance.
 I wanted to try writing a children’s book.
-I’m suspicious that the universe was nudging me this way for a long time.
+I’m suspicious that the universe had been nudging me this way for a long time.